ispgroupucl/mlworkflow/README.md

 #### Augmented Dataset

-mlworkflow.AugmentedDataset(parent) augments a dataset in the sense that it can produce many items from one item of the dataset.
+`mlworkflow.AugmentedDataset(parent)` augments a dataset in the sense that it can produce many items from one item of the dataset.
 Such dataset must implement the augment method that yields zero, one or multiple item given a (key, value) pair of the parent dataset

-exemple:
 ```python
 >>> class PermutingDataset(AugmentedDataset):
 ...     def augment(self, root_key, root_item):